timschuetz/gatsby-starter-lumen-1/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 Pre-ordering directly supports PM Press, the independent publisher based in Oakland, California that -- despite the COVID-19 lockdown --  committed to a full color, high quality but still affordable publication.

 If you want to review the book (or know someone who might be interested), send me an email at [tschuetz@ucil.edu](mailto:tschuetz@uci.edu).

-Here's the full promo blurb:

-> Asylum for Sale: Profit and Protest in the Migration Industry explores how immigrants' pathways to refuge are increasingly shaped by neoliberal capitalism.
-The volume features activists, academics, artists, journalists and writers with firsthand experience of asylum processes and has been hailed by Naomi Klein as "an unparalleled resource".
-Accessible and engaging, Asylum for Sale is a must-read for anyone interested in current immigration issues.

 ![](/media/ebxqw3wwsaa_r2g.jpeg)